Skip to cookie consent Skip to main content

 There are many ways you can set up your environment in a way that keeps you on track for your goals.
 “If your weakness is pecan pie, you don’t want to have a pecan pie within easy reach and on your kitchen counter within center view,” Bader explains.
 “You may want to purchase it for the holiday or special occasion and give your friends the leftovers or freeze the rest.”

-1. Have a day-of plan to prevent overeating.
+1. Have a day-of plan to prevent overeating during the holidays.

 It’s all too easy to overeat at holiday gatherings — especially if you’ve fallen into the well-intentioned pattern of waiting to eat until it’s time for a special meal.
 “Sometimes people will skip breakfast and lunch if they’re invited to a holiday dinner,” Bader says.
 “That usually results in detrimental effects: They end up ravenous all day, then they overeat and feel sluggish.”